 3. Silk camisoles

 A personal favourite of designer Angela Friedman, silk camisoles are one of the easiest ways to transition your lounge wear into outerwear.
 But why choose silk?
 It's amongst the finest fibers in the world.
 It has a beautiful sheen, lasts through years of wearing due to its inherent strength, and it always looks fancy enough to make the cut as an outerwear piece.
 (Silk is not to be confused with satin, which refers to the weave and not the fiber.
 Satin can be made out of silk - pictured at left - but it's most often made of cheap polyester!)
 Simply layer a chic blazer or cozy cardigan over your silk camisole to complete the look.
 Our Genevieve camisoles make beautiful tops for a fancy evening out.

 4. Slip dressing

 On to more complex styles: Wearing a slip as a dress does require a bit of finesse, but we're confident that you can do it.
-To ensure that it looks purposeful, choose a completely-opaque slip - if it's a little on the flimsy side, you might be showing off more than you intended, especially in direct sunlight.
+To ensure that it looks purposeful, choose a completely opaque slip - if it's a little on the flimsy side, you might be showing off more than you intended, especially in direct sunlight.
 Dark colours are an easy solution to that, and a black silk slip dress is always en vogue.
-Wear your silk slip with seamless knickers to avoid clinging panty-lines, and toss a lightweight jacket or shawl over your shoulders if you still feel a bit exposed.
+Wear a silk slip with a seamless thong to avoid clinging panty-lines, and toss a lightweight jacket or shawl over your shoulders if you still feel a bit exposed.
 Pro-tip: if you're still hesitant, try a slip that has a fancy lace hem, styled underneath a shorter dress or skirt.
 The pretty hem will offer a bit of excitement without making you feel underdressed.

 5. Sheer layers